bartbutenaers/node-red-contrib-ui-contextmenu/README.md

 The output message will contain following fields:
 + *payload*: This will contain the payload value that has been specified in the menu item, or by default a string containing the key of clicked item.
 NOTE: if the "Output to" field is set to something other than "payload", then the output will appear in that property of `msg`.
 This can also be overriden per menu item by setting `outputField` in the menu item
 + *topic*: This will contain the topic value that has been specified in the menu item, or by default a string containing the path of menu clicked item.
++ *sourceMsg*: This will contain original input message, that has triggered the contextmenu to be displayed.

 ### Thanks to
 dsaul whose menu this node is based on https://github.com/dsaul/contextmenujs/